 In order to maintain a viable business, you need to have access to key financial information to help you estimate and forecast current and future cash flow, as well as control expenditure.

 A brief summary of some of the key reports you should be using in your business is provided below.
+Additionally, Master Builders offers a range of training courses on business management and operations.

 Cash flow forecast